Dan Brouthers

 A dominant hitter during the prime of his career, he led (or was in the top of) the league in most offensive categories, including batting average, runs scored, runs batted in (RBI), on-base percentage and hits.
 He won five batting titles – the most of any player in the 19th century – and his career .342 batting average ranks 12th all-time.
 Brouthers is one of only 31 players in baseball history who have appeared in Major League games in four decades.

 He was also an active players' union member, and was elected vice president of the Brotherhood of Professional Base Ball Players.
 In 1945, Brouthers was elected to the National Baseball Hall of Fame.
+He holds the record with Deacon White for most franchises played for (10) by a Hall-of-Famer.

 Early life

 Brouthers was born in Sylvan Lake, New York, to Michael and Annie Brooder, Catholic immigrants from Ireland; upon arriving in New York, Michael Brooder had been recruited to Dutchess County to work in open pit iron mines in the town of Beekman.
 Brouthers may have been named after Saint Denis, as a local Catholic church by that name was founded in the same year.
 Brouthers had siblings named Martin, Ellen, and Margaret.
 The spelling of the family's name gradually shifted from Brooder to Bruder to Brouthers by 1880.
 The family eventually moved to the nearby hamlet of Fishkill Plains before settling in the village of Wappingers Falls where Michael found safer work at a textile printing mill.